 The system will warn you about bottlenecks or if you try to load two jobs on a single machine simultaneously.

 Discrete event simulation models the random events that can happen to your production line and determines the effect that they would have on your shipping time.

 Algorithms can be intimidating because of the sheer amount of math that goes into them, but a newer method of finite scheduling makes them more accessible.
-Genetic algorithms are fairly new to the scheduling game, but they have already had a profound impact on job scheduling.
+Genetic algorithms are reasonably new to the scheduling game, but they have already had a profound impact on job scheduling.

-Genetic algorithms are constantly finding ways to improve jobs and minimize total time to shipping by taking the good characteristics from previous (parent) jobs and creating new (child) jobs that capitalize on those benefits.
+Genetic algorithms are constantly finding ways to improve jobs and minimize total time to shipping by taking the sound characteristics from previous (parent) jobs and creating new (child) jobs that capitalize on those benefits.